Luisin13/discord-community-manager-bot/README.md

 # How the bot works?

 It's a simple bot, that can easily be upgraded for your needs using modules or plugins!
+For official modules and plugins check <a href="https://github.com/Luisin13/discord-community-manager-bot-extensions">
+discord community manager bot extensions<a/>

 # What are modules?